SanyamSuyal/Portfolio-Generator/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

+## 📊 Analytics

+This project uses [Vercel Analytics](https://vercel.com/analytics) to track page views and other metrics.
+The analytics are automatically collected when deployed on Vercel.

+To view your analytics:
+1. Go to your Vercel dashboard
+2. Select your project
+3. Click on the "Analytics" tab

 ## 🛠️ Built With

 - [Next.js](https://nextjs.org/) - The React Framework